tielyrr/Fujita-Lab--Project/README.md

 ## Requirements and Assumptions for the script to run
 - This version was written for MacOS High Sierra
 - You must have the NCBI 'datasets' command-line interface downloaded and in your PATH.
 Instructions for adding to your PATH are under the 'Code' folder --> 'add_cli_to_PATH.txt'.
 - You must have a local collection of genomes already downloaded on your computer.
 The package must be unzipped and rehydrated.
-The folder with the genomes must only have the genomes, the data catalog and metadata must be moved to the previous folder.
+The folder with the genomes must only have the genomes, the data catalog and metadata(renamed as <taxon>.jsonl) must be moved to the previous folder.
 - This script was written for annotated genomes with the gff3 files.
 - This script was written for genomes with a chromosome-level assembly

 ## Changes that must be made to the script for it to run for you
-- Open the script and adjust the paths indicated in the box at the very top.
+- Open the script and adjust the paths indicated in the comment boxes before each class.
 - Any deviations from the original purpose (different database design, different taxa, different genomes, no annotations, etc.) will require edits.